tk27182/tk27182.github.io/Research.md

 </table>

-The predictions are shown in a ROC curve.
+The accuracy of the predictions are shown in a ROC curve.

 <table class="image">
 <caption align="bottom">Figure 3: ROC curve for data.</caption>